muratk5n/thirdwave/en/README.md

 Simple fuel, projectile, molecule based approach is much better than bitch-electric, bitch-magnet, bitch-laser approaches.
-Heat, pressure, mass, molecules, neutrons - the basis of reality.
+Heat, pressure, mass, molecules, neutrons - these form the crux of what's out there, ie reality.

 "Fusion shown with projectile approach for first time..
 Breakthrough